fbpx

 7) Namibia is the first country in the world to incorporate environmental protection into its Constitution.

 The result of this has been many community-based tourism initiatives that provide social and monetary benefits to the communities and authentic experiences for visitors.
 It’s sustainable tourism at its best!
-Check out this PDF for further info.

 8) Namibia is one of only two countries in the world that has desert elephants!